junkidesu/learning-junkie-api/README.md

 #### Services

 The application uses PostgreSQL for the database and Amazon S3 for storage.
 Thus, a running PostgreSQL server (either local or remote), as well as a publicly readable [Amazon S3 Bucket](https://aws.amazon.com/s3/), are required.

-Moreover, it is needed to have the `JWT-secret` file at the root of the repository, so as to support JWT authentication.
+Because spinning up an Amazon S3 bucket can be a little tedious, it is also possible to use a [MinIO bucket](https://www.min.io/) on your local machine.
+In fact, MinIO is included as a service in the `docker-compose.dev.yml` file.

 #### Environment Variables